- Research Misconduct

 - Falsely reporting an academic ethics violation by another student

 - Failing to identify oneself honestly in the context of an academic obligation

 - Providing false or misleading information to a faculty member or any other University official

 - Intentionally or knowingly aiding another student to commit an academic ethics violation

 - Allowing another student to copy from one's own assignment, test, or examination

-- Making available copies of course materials whose circulation is prohibited (e.g., old assignments, texts, or examinations, etc.)
+- Making available copies of course materials whose circulation is prohibited (such as old assignments, texts or examinations, etc.)